Username

 by Crzy4AZ

-Sipe White Mountain Wildlife Area is a 1362-acre property managed by the Arizona Game and Fish Department and offers several short trails, historic and prehistoric cultural sites, and an educational visitors center.
-The land was purchased in 1993 and supports several sensitive species and provides a winter range for larger animals.
-There is evidence of human habitation of this area dating to 6000 to 200 BC, which is on display in the visitors center.
+Sipe White Mountain Wildlife Area is a 1362-acre property managed by the Arizona Game and Fish Department.
+It offers several short trails, historic and prehistoric cultural sites, and an educational visitors center.
+The land was purchased in 1993, supports several sensitive species, and provides a winter range for larger animals.
+There is evidence of human habitation of this area dating from 6000 to 200 BC, which is on display in the visitors center.

 Escudilla Mountain can be seen from all the trails in Sipe and provides a beautiful backdrop to the grassland, pinon and juniper stands, Rudd Creek, and the McKay and Trinity reservoirs.
 Birders will appreciate the bird-watching stands along the marshy McKay reservoir, and large game can be best observed from the top of the High Point Trail using the 20x spotting scope.
 You may enjoy the preserve by foot, bike, or horseback.